pkuxklx/pkuxklx.github.io/_pages/research.md

   Research Assistant.
   **Time**: Jul 2024 - Present
   **Advisor**: Prof. [Claire Donnat](https://donnate.github.io/)
-  - Designed the GNN-CCA model, using Graph Neural Networks (GNNs) as the nonlinear mapping in Deep Canonical Correlation Analysis.
+  - Designed the GNN-CCA model, using Graph Neural Networks (GNNs) as the nonlinear mapping in Deep Canonical Correlation Analysis (Deep CCA).
   - Developed numerical algorithms for computations, as well as a stochastic training framework.
   - Tested our model on the UCI handwritten digits clustering and the Twitter friend recommendation tasks.
   - Analyze the generalization properties of our model.